3mdeb/verified-boot/measured_boot.md

 The TPM is able to generate asymmetric keypairs for specific uses.
-The keys are not stored in the non-volatile memory of the TPM, but are instead generated when needed using the `Primary Seed` of a given key hierarchy and are always the same for a given set of attributes
+The keys are not stored in the non-volatile memory of the TPM, but are instead generated when needed using the `Primary Seed` of a given key hierarchy and are always the same for a given set of attributes.

 The TPM specification defines three `Primary Key Seeds`, and their corresponding key hierachies[Section_14.4]: